Freight Shipping from Boise to Philadelphia

 How much does it cost to ship freight from Boise to Philadelphia?

-Full truckload (FTL) rates from Boise, ID to Philadelphia, PA currently range from $5,891-$7,261 for a standard dry van load over the 2,740-mile route.
+Full truckload (FTL) rates from Boise, ID to Philadelphia, PA currently range $5,891-$7,261 (roughly $2.17-$2.65 per mile over 2,740 miles).
 LTL shipments typically cost $1,707-$2,729 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Philadelphia?